vsbron/course-crwn-clothing-2023/README.md

 # CRWN Clothing
 E-commerse project that was made as a part of React learning course in 2023.
 The project was built using React and Sass frameworks with slight improvements.

+## Details
+ - Styles were written in Sass, but then changed to Styled Components;

 ## Features
  - Navigation is built using React Router;
  - Sign In and Sign Up with email and password;